c0p4c4b4n4/grpc-grpc-java/example1/readme.md

 *Names* are intended for developer readability and are not included in the binary message.

 *Identifiers* uniquely identify field values in a binary message.
-These identifiers are essential for maintaining backward and forward compatibility as messages evolve. *Backward compatibility* ensures that newer code will read older messages.
-Much complicated *forward compatibility* ensures that older code will read newer messages: new fields will be ignored, and removed fields will have reasonable default values.
+These identifiers are essential for maintaining backward and forward compatibility as messages evolve. *Backward* compatibility ensures that newer code will read older messages.
+Much complicated *forward* compatibility ensures that older code will read newer messages: new fields will be ignored, and removed fields will have reasonable default values.

 *Attributes* provide additional metadata for fields.
 Previous versions of Protobuf supported several attributes, but in version 3, only *optional* and *repeated* remain.
-The *optional* attribute allows to track whether a field was explicitly set, even if it was assigned its default value.
+The *optional* attribute allows tracking whether a field was explicitly set, even if it was assigned its default value.
 The *repeated* attribute is used to define arrays.

 ##### Interface Definition Language